EngineerDiplomaTeam/city-map-planner/README.md

 10. Open browser at https://localhost:4200/.
 11. Accept untrusted SSL certificate.
 12. Done.
 Every change you made in Frontend will be recompiled automatically, evey change you do to Backend needs manual restart (although both Rider and Visual Studio supports hot code swaps).

+## Access database
+1. Click *Open* from main DataGrip menu.
+2. Select whole `/Database` directory.
+E.g.: `/home/mate/city-map-planner/Database`.
+3. On the left side pannel, right click on `city_planner@city-planner.budziszm.pl`
+4. Select *Properties*.
+5. Fill User & Password fields (optionally save password forever).
+6. Click *Ok*.
+7. Wait for introspection to finish.
+8. Go to *Properties* again.
+9. Go to *Schemas* tab.
+10. Expand *city_planner*
+11. Select *data* and *user_data*
+12. Click *Ok*.
+13. Wait for introspection to finish.

+On production use `city_planner_user` which allows only local connections and does not require password.

 ## Contributing
 The default branch is `main`, it is protected from direct pushes.